-- Lower Division Prerequisites (two courses): ASIANST 10 (Introduction to Asia) and history course (see list below for course options). - 2.
-Language Requirement (four courses): Two years of Mandarin Chinese, or Japanese, or Korean, or equivalent.
-Students can take the placement exam (for students who want to take more language courses at UCB) or the proficiency exam (for students who want to waive the language requirement) offered by the East Asian Languages and Cultures Department. - Upper Division Requirements (total of eight courses as outlined below): - Disciplinary Focus: Two courses from the same discipline/ department.
-The first course must be a theories and methods course whose primary focus is to introduce the theories and methods of the chosen discipline.
-The second course, taken in the same department, must focus on Asia.
-Note: students who want to take an interdisciplinary theories and methods course can take IAS 102 or ISF 100A or ISF 100B.
-The course must be paired with an ASIANST 150 topics course. - History: One upper division course must be a course in Asian history appropriate to the student's concentration. - Concentration: Five courses: Students will need to create his/ her own emphasis in the form of a theme or topic that can be pursued through five courses on countries and regions of East Asia, Southeast Asia and South Asia.
-A statement detailing the theme/ topic and proposed course list must be submitted to the staff adviser before starting coursework.
-It is necessary for students to discuss their interest in the multi-area concentration shortly after they declare the major so that the staff adviser can coach them early on in putting together a strong statement.
+- Lower Division Prerequisites (two courses): ASIANST 10 (Introduction to Asia) and one history course (see list below for course options). - Language Requirement: two years of Japanese or equivalent.
+Students can take the placement exam (for students who want to take more language courses at UCB) or the proficiency exam (for students who want to waive the language requirement) offered by the East Asian Languages and Cultures Department. - 3.
+Upper Division Requirements (total of eight courses as outlined below): - Disciplinary Focus: two courses from the same discipline/department.
+The first course must be a theories and methods whose primary focus is to introduce the theories and methods of the chosen discipline.
+The second course, taken in the same department, must focus on Japan.
+In the case that the department does not offer a Japan course, other courses on Asia from the same department may be substituted.
+Note: Students that want to take an interdisciplinary theories and methods course can take IAS 102 or ISF 100A or ISF 100B.
+The course must be paired with an ASIANST 150 topics course. - History: one upper division course on Japanese history (see course list below for options) - Concentration: three upper division courses focusing on Japan (50% or more of the course must be on China).
+Advanced language study classes, such as the Japanese 100 series or upper division literature courses, can be counted towards the three upper division courses on Japan.
+Students completing the honors program can apply ASIANST H195A and ASIANST H195B towards the upper division requirements. - Outside of Area: select one upper division course focusing on an area outside of Japan (courses on China, Korea, Taiwan, countries of Southeast Asia or South Asia) - Regional: select one upper division course that focuses on Asia as a region (situates your country of focus in a larger regional context).
+Regional courses, by definition, deal with more than one country.